1198 papal election: Death of Celestine III

 Pope Celestine III had been elected to the papacy in 1191 at the age of 85.
 In spite of his very advanced age, his pontificate lasted almost seven years.

 A little before Christmas 1197, the 91-year-old Pope began to feel ill, and summoned all the cardinals to a meeting in his presence, announcing that they should discuss the matter of electing his successor.
-He stated that he was willing to abdicate the papacy on condition that his close collaborator, Cardinal Giovanni di San Paolo, would be elected the new pope.
-Cardinal Giovanni, the cardinal-priest of S. Prisca, had been conducting all of the pope's business for him, except the consecration of bishops.
-The cardinals unanimously rejected the pope's suggestion, saying that they would not elect him with that condition, and that it was unheard of for a pope to depose himself.
-In fact, Cardinal Octavianus, the Bishop of Ostia, was working to become pope, as were Cardinal Petrus of Porto, Cardinal Giordano of S. Pudenziana, and Cardinal Graziano of Ss.
+He stated that he was willing to abdicate the papacy on condition that his close collaborator, Cardinal Giovanni di San Paolo, be elected the new pope.
+Cardinal Giovanni, the cardinal-priest of S. Prisca, had been conducting all of the Pope's business for him except the consecration of bishops.
+The cardinals unanimously rejected the Pope's suggestion, saying that they would not elect him with that condition, and that it was unheard of for a Pope to depose himself.
+In fact, Cardinal Octavianus, the Bishop of Ostia, was working to become Pope, as were Cardinal Petrus of Porto, Cardinal Giordano of S. Pudenziana, and Cardinal Graziano of Ss.
 Cosma e Damiano.

 Two weeks later, on 8 January 1198, Celestine III died, and on the same day the cardinals started proceedings for the election of his successor.